 My angry mood swings became so bad that I took St Johns Worth for almost 4 years, and I could only come off it after my periods finally had disappeared.
 Phew, I thought.
 Only to wake up one cool April night to find myself drenched in sweat and unable to sleep.

 Anger was replaced with listlessness.
 Fluctuating weight was replaced with the inability to shift that extra stone without dieting.
 Hot flushes manifested themselves in the most unsuitable moments - if you ever sat in a trendy restaurant full of beautiful people, bright red in the face, sweat beads forming on your forehead, frantically fanning yourself with the menu while forgetting what you want to order, you know what I am talking about.

 I felt over the hill, insignificant, ugly, had frequent headaches and achy bones, but not so badly that I thought something was wrong.
 And talking about memory loss…. actually, no, let’s not.
 Let's just agree on the fact that menopause WILL appear as inevitable as your regulars will do the opposite.

-I received, believed, and I conquered.
-I set a very strict routine into place and I SAILED through menopause almost symptom free.
+I received, believed, and conquered.
+I set a very strict routine into place and I SAILED through menopause almost symptom-free.

-I believe, because all of my symptoms regulated themselves within a couple of weeks, some of them immediately, with the help of essential oils and supplementing.
+I believe because all of my symptoms regulated themselves within a couple of weeks, some of them immediately, with the help of essential oils and supplements.
 My healthy metabolism kicked back into action and I returned to my usual weight naturally over a period of a few weeks, without going on a diet.

 Energy and Stamina Complex, a superior alternative to caffein, I take 1 tablet every morning, a second one at lunch if I have a long day ahead.